Choosing Products to Sell

 Let's face it, it won't matter what products you sell if your customers aren't buying.
 Before considering what product to sell, determine what market you want to sell to.
 Once you know what kind of customer you want, then you'll be able to determine their needs.
 If your products only appeal greatly to some people, it may not be enough to sustain a business.
 Your product selection doesn't have to appeal to all of the population but it should be something you can convince a large percentage of shoppers they need.

 When it comes to selecting products to sell based on what's popular, timing is extremely important.
-New trends and products can be a great boost to your business but you'll need to be at the beginning of the product lifecycle in order to be successful.
+New trends and products can be a great boost to your business, but you'll need to enter at the beginning of the product lifecycle in order to be successful.
 Learning to pick a hot product before it becomes hot is a valuable skill that comes from knowing your market.

 Competition is healthy and there are ways other than volume and price a smaller store can compete with larger retailers.
 On the other hand, the more unique the product, the less chance of competition.

-One way to guarantee having a truly unique product line is to make the item yourself.
+One way to guarantee that you have a truly unique product line is to make the item yourself.
 Another way is to partner with a small business that makes a product you would enjoy selling.
 Also, consider private label products which will allow you to brand an item made by another person.

 When deciding which products to sell in your store, ask yourself the following question.
 Is this product something I would give my dearest friend?
 If not, you may want to keep looking.
 Product quality is extremely important when your reputation is on the line.